War Trash: Bittersweet return to China

 Yu's homecoming is not what he had hoped for in the more than two years he has been away.
 His superiors stand up for him, witnessing to the pro-Communist acts he had carried out.
 But as party members, they are severely tainted (party members swore an oath to fight to the death, and thus their capture is even more dishonorable) and their evidence is worthless.
 Yu finds out that his mother has died, and Julan has deserted him as a disgrace.
 Forever marked by his disloyalty, he is unable to use his college education well, and quietly becomes a teacher.

 In the epilogue-like final chapter, Yu describes his marriage and children.
 He is not so tainted that he cannot get his offspring into college, and eventually his son goes to the United States for education.
 Yu gets his tattoo changed to FUCK...U...S by erasing some of the letters of COMMUNISM.
 An old man, he learns of the ruin of his communist superiors and the success of some of his Nationalist acquaintances in Taiwan.
 Eventually, he visits his son in America, giving opportunity for one last comical difficulty with his tattoo, again highly inappropriate.
 It is here that he finds the time to write the memoir, dedicated to his American grandchildren, which the reader has been enjoying.

+Reception

+Mark Shechner, of The Buffalo News, thought that while the book may have been "short on the pleasures of subjectivity that we require of fiction [...] as history it [was] both terrifying and absorbing."
+In a review in The Guardian, Julia Lovell found that while the author's "dark, brutish subject matter" was "fascinating" his "linguistic act" was not "not nearly perfect enough" to justify the glowing reviews the book was getting in America.